RN-to-BSN Online Frequently Asked Questions (FAQ)

 For example, in our Nursing Research class, we encourage you to talk with your nursing management about what issues they would like more evidence about.
 And in our Health Policy & Nursing Issues class, you will write a patient care exemplar that can become part of your portfolio to be used when applying for promotion or clinical ladder steps.

-Technically, yes.
 Two courses in the program do have a clinical component, at 28 hours each.
-With that said, they are quite flexible, and not nearly as demanding as clinicals in many Associate’s programs (it may be fairer to think of them as practicum):
+With that said, they are quite flexible, and not nearly as demanding as clinicals in many Associate’s programs (it may be fairer to think of them more as practicum than your typical clinicals):

 - In NURS 421 (Population-Based Health), you will find ways to be engaged in a community of interest.
 You will complete a focused assessment of that community in order to identify its unique needs.
 Other options you might choose include participating in a community health fair, attending a town council or school board meeting, etc. Your faculty will assist you in finding the right experiences to meet the course objectives, as well as your own objectives.